Disadvantages of Dental Crowns

 4. Bite Issues and Jaw Pain

-Poorly fitted crowns can cause:
+Poorly fitted crowns can result in several problems:

 • Misalignment with surrounding teeth

-• Uneven bite pressure
+• Uneven bite pressure leading to discomfort

-• Temporomandibular joint (TMJ) problems
+• Temporomandibular joint (TMJ) issues

-Tip: If you experience persistent jaw pain or difficulty biting after getting a crown, consult your dentist promptly for adjustments.
+If you experience persistent jaw pain or difficulty biting after getting a crown, consult your dentist promptly for adjustments.

 5. Aesthetic Concerns